← Back to Blog

 Roasted coffee is at its best 7-30 days after roasting.
 After that, oxidation degrades the volatile aromatic compounds that create complexity.
 Buy whole beans, grind just before brewing, and store in an opaque, airtight container at room temperature.

-Green (unroasted) coffee, by contrast, stays stable for months -- which is why our 219 dry mill lots can wait for the right buyer without losing quality.
+Green (unroasted) coffee, by contrast, stays stable for months -- which is why our dry mill inventory can wait for the right buyer without losing quality.
+Understanding this distinction is part of understanding the supply chain behind your cup.

 The Real Secret

-The best brewing advice we can give: taste with attention.
+The best brewing advice I can give: taste with attention.
 Do not just drink coffee while scrolling your phone.
 Take a sip, let it coat your tongue, and notice what you perceive.
 Specialty coffee is designed to reward your attention.
+The farmer who grew it, the picker who selected each cherry, the person who turned the drying beds -- they all paid attention.
+The least you can do is pay attention when you drink it.

 ---

-This post is adapted from Module 8 of our Seed to Cup course.
-Want personalized brewing advice and access to our freshly roasted lots?
-Join the free community at [skool.com/particular-3064](https://skool.com/particular-3064) where we share recipes, tasting notes, and brewing tips every week.
+This post is part of our Seed to Cup series.
+Want personalized brewing tips and access to our freshly roasted lots?
+Join the free community at skool.com/particular-3064 where I share recipes, tasting notes, and brewing experiments every week.

 Want to learn more?